-- Energy in the Community Inventory is further broken down into two sectors: - Commercial/Industrial Energy includes emissions from electricity and natural gas consumption in non-residential buildings and facilities (including outdoor lights) in the City. - Residential Energy includes emissions from electricity and natural gas consumption in residential buildings in the City. - On-road Transportation includes emissions from vehicle fuel use in trips wholly within the City (in-boundary) and trips that either originate or end in the City (cross-boundary).
+- Energy in the Community Inventory is further broken down into two sectors: - Commercial/Industrial Energy includes emissions from electricity and natural gas consumption in commercial and industrial buildings and facilities (including outdoor lighting) in the City. - Residential Energy includes emissions from electricity and natural gas consumption in residential buildings in the City. - On-road Transportation includes emissions from vehicle fuel use in trips wholly within the City (in-boundary) and trips that either originate or end in the City (cross-boundary).
 Emissions from in-boundary trips are fully accounted for in the inventory, whereas only half of the emissions from cross-boundary trips are accounted for.
-Trips that pass-through the City, (such as on Pacific Coast Highway 1,) are not accounted for in the inventory because the City has little or no control of these emissions.
-As a result, this methodology reflects only trips or parts of trips within City borders that the City has the ability to affect. - Solid Waste includes emissions from waste that is generated in the community and sent to landfills. - Water includes emissions from the electricity used to source, treat, and deliver imported water in the community that is not accounted for in the community utility data. - Wastewater includes emissions from treating wastewater generated in the community. - Off-road Sources include emissions from operating equipment for construction, commercial, light industrial and agricultural activities; lawn and garden equipment; and recreational vehicles such as all-terrain vehicles.
+Trips that pass-through the City, (such as on I-105 or I-405,) are not accounted for in the inventory because the City has little or no control of these emissions.
+As a result, this methodology reflects only trips or parts of trips within City borders that the City has the ability to affect. - Solid Waste includes emissions from waste that is generated in the community and sent to landfills. - Water includes emissions from the electricity used to source, treat, and deliver imported water in the community that is not accounted for in the community utility data. - Wastewater includes emissions from treating wastewater generated in the community.

-2 Outdoor Lights are further categorized as SCE-owned Streetlights or City-owned Outdoor Lights as described later.
+2 Outdoor Lights are further categorized as SCE-owned or City-owned as described later.